-- (1) A practitioner who has been given dispensing privileges by their licensing board, or a Registered Nurse, who is an employee of a clinic that is registered with the Board and is supported by DHS for purposes of providing public health family planning services, may dispense drugs or devices to clients for the purpose of birth control, the treatment of amenorrhea, hormone deficiencies, urinary tract infections or sexually transmitted diseases. - (2) Such dispensing must be pursuant to the prescription of a person authorized to prescribe a drug or device, and is subject to rules jointly adopted by the Board and DHS.
+(1) A registered nurse, or a nurse practitioner who is an employee of a clinic supported by the Oregon Health Division for purposes of providing public health family planning services, which is licensed by the Board under ORS 689.305 may dispense drugs or devices from the Board's approved formulary to clients for purpose of birth control, the treatment of amenorrhea, hormone deficiencies, urinary tract infections or sexually transmitted diseases.

+(2) Such dispensing must be pursuant to the prescription of a person authorized to prescribe a drug or device, and shall be subject to rules jointly adopted by the Board and the Health Division.

-Stat.
-Auth.: ORS 689.205 Stats.
+Stats.
 Implemented: ORS 689.305 Hist.: BP 4-2002, f.
 6-27-02, cert. ef.
-7-1-02; BP 1-2010, f. & cert. ef.
-2-8-10
+7-1-02